 6. Coconut Worm

-For the Southern folks from the Mekong Delta, coconut worms are the gift of nature; they are mostly in Ben Tre province, home to vast forests of coconuts trees.
-The larvae are harmful to coconuts trees, drilling holes in their trunks, leaving the trees to wither and die gradually.
-The farmers cut down the coconut trees to collect worms when they are fully grown and fat.
+For the Southern folks from the Mekong Delta, coconut worms are the gift of nature; they are mainly in Ben Tre province, home to vast forests of coconut trees.
+The larvae harm coconut trees by drilling holes in their trunks, leaving them to wither and die gradually.
+The farmers cut down the coconut trees to collect worms when fully grown and fat.
 Despite the damage these worms can cause and a ban in raising coconut worms, they are still sold and consumed openly by traders and curious foodies.

 De Sua REC REC